tamersp25/docs/src/docs/overview/README.md

 The Veritone ecosystem of best-of-breed AI cognitive engines in a single platform eliminates the need for businesses, agencies, and individuals to select one vendor from the landscape of thousands of engines.
 This effectively future-proofs AI technology choices and ensures timely and common access to the latest AI advances.

-## Veritone Application Suite {docsify-ignore}

-Veritone has built a robust suite of applications that run on the aiWARE platform.
-See the [applications](apps/) section for more information on each application.